LennaHammer/English/EVP/out/words_pronoun.md

 - Everybody thought it was a good idea.
 - I've received replies from everybody except Jane.
 - Goodbye, everybody - see you next week.
-- I'm sorry, but you'll just have to wait your turn like everybody else.
+- I'm sorry, but you'll just have to wait your turn like everybody `else`.

 ## 48. everyone ## pronoun
 /ˈev.riː.wʌn/